 Be Proactive, Not Reactive

 It can be that HR is seen as red tape—an administrative and cost burden that gets in the way of sales and profit.
-For this reason, it is often overlooked until the last minute and the organization needs to dig itself out of a hole.
+For this reason, it is often overlooked until the last minute when the organization needs to dig itself out of a hole.

 This perception makes organizations “HR shy”, and reluctant to make a proper investment.
 It’s also why if you’re reading this as an HR professional you might agree when people say it’s a “thankless job”.